human-centered-systems-lab/esmLoop/README.md

 esmLoop is available under the MIT license and was developed:
 *by Moritz Langner, Pascal Roller, Peyman Toreini, & Alexander Maedche*

+Important note: You have to add the Tobii Pro Research Package and the Tobii Interaction Library to the project.

 ## Publications

 ### Please Cite As